xpack-dev-tools/meson-build-xpack/README.md

 # The xPack Meson Build

-> Note: This project is work in progress!

 This open source project is hosted on GitHub as [`xpack-dev-tools/meson-build-xpack`](https://github.com/xpack-dev-tools/meson-build-xpack) and provides the platform specific binaries for the